 Lean

-• Lean’s primary aim is to enhance processes and make teams more efficient.
-Unlike Scrum, Lean can apply to any industry, not only software development.
-Lean’s flexibility is its greatest strength.
-When combined with Agile methods like Scrum, Lean principles can further increase efficiency.
-Lean’s framework is also robust enough to stand on its own.
+- Lean’s main goal is to improve processes and make teams more efficient.
+Unlike Scrum Lean can apply to any industry not just software development.
+Lean is its greatest strength.
+When combined with Agile methods like Scrum Lean principles can increase efficiency even more.
+Lean’s framework is robust enough to stand on its own.* Extreme Programming (XP) is an Agile method.
+XP aims for technical excellence through pair programming, TDD and continuous integration.
+Frequent releases of functional software enhance quality and flexibility in XP.
+This Agile approach welcomes change through continuous iteration.

 How to choose between Agile and Scrum